Concessions and payment assistance

 If you hold a valid concession, you may be eligible for a discount on your water bill.

 We also offer a number of assistance options if you are having difficulty paying your account.

 Pensioners and eligible concession card holders may be eligible for discounted bills.

-If you hold an eligible concession card, you may qualify for a discount on your bill of up to $305.50 per financial year ($152.75 for tenants).
-This figure is adjusted annually in line with inflation.
+If you hold an eligible concession card, you may qualify for a 50% discount (up to a yearly maximum) on your water and sewerage charges.

-To qualify for a concession, you must hold at least one of the following eligible cards:
+To qualify for a concession, you must hold at least one of these eligible cards: